"Types (classes) of pain medication

-Caution is advised when tizanidine is to be used in patients receiving concurrent antihypertensive therapy and should not be used with other α2-adrenergic agonists.
-Clinically significant hypotension (decreases in both systolic and diastolic pressure) has been reported with concomitant administration of either fluvoxamine or ciprofloxacin and single doses of 4 mg of tizanidine.
-Therefore, concomitant use of tizanidine with fluvoxamine or with ciprofloxacin, potent inhibitors of CYP1A2, is contraindicated (see CONTRAINDICATIONS and CLINICAL PHARMACOLOGY: Drug Interactions).
+Monitor for hypotension when Zanaflex is used in patients receiving concurrent antihypertensive therapy.
+It is not recommended that Zanaflex be used with other α2- adrenergic agonists.
+Clinically significant hypotension (decreases in both systolic and diastolic pressure) has been reported with concomitant administration of either fluvoxamine or ciprofloxacin and single doses of 4 mg of Zanaflex.
+Therefore, concomitant use of Zanaflex with fluvoxamine or with ciprofloxacin, potent inhibitors of CYP1A2, is contraindicated [see CONTRAINDICATIONS and DRUG INTERACTIONS].

 Risk of Liver Injury

 Zanaflex may cause hepatocellular liver injury.
 Zanaflex should be used with caution in patients with any hepatic impairment..
 Monitoring of aminotransferase levels is recommended for baseline and 1 month after maximum dose is achieved, or if hepatic injury is suspected. [see DOSAGE AND ADMINISTRATION and Use In Specific Populations]

 Zanaflex can cause sedation, which may interfere with everyday activity.
 In the multiple dose studies, the prevalence of patients with sedation peaked following the first week of titration and then remained stable for the duration of the maintenance phase of the study.
 The CNS depressant effects of Zanaflex with alcohol and other CNS depressants (e.g., benzodiazepines, opioids, tricyclic antidepressants) may be additive.
 Monitor patients who take Zanaflex with another CNS depressant for symptoms of excess sedation. [see DRUG INTERACTIONS]